2006 Spring Program on Astrostatistics

-- The Opening Workshop will be held 1/23/06-1/25/06, and will focus on the scientific agenda of the program.
-It will involve key leaders in astrostatistics, and will be open to the community.
+- The Opening Workshop was held 1/23/06-1/25/06, and focused on the scientific agenda of the program.
+It involved key leaders in astrostatistics, and was open to the community.

-- There will be two Transition Workshops at the end of the program:
+- There were two Transition Workshops at the end of the program:

-- The first, to be held 6/12/06-6/15/06, will be joint with the Center for Astrostatistics at Penn State, and indeed will coincide with the fourth conference on Statistical Challenges in Modern Astronomy (see http://www.astrostatistics.psu.edu/).
+- The first, held 6/12/06-6/15/06, was joint with the Center for Astrostatistics at Penn State, and coincided with the fourth conference on Statistical Challenges in Modern Astronomy (see http://www.astrostatistics.psu.edu/).

-Working Groups will meet throughout the semester, focusing on research areas determined by the opening workshop.
+Working Groups met throughout the semester, focusing on research areas determined by the opening workshop.

 - Exoplanets, with work on individual systems, populations studies, and optimal scheduling of observations; key statistics areas include inference with small samples & nonlinear models, MCMC algorithms for nonlinear/multimodel problems, hierarchical/empirical Bayesian methods, and experimental design.